B. J. Raji: Professional career

-In the 2011 offseason, Raji was ranked #81 by his peers on NFL Network’s Top 100 Greatest Players of 2011, where he was presented by New York Giants center Shaun O'Hara.

 In early August 2011, Raji was named the co-host of the "In The Huddle" radio show along with longtime Wisconsin sports reporter Bill Scott.
 The one-hour show airs live from Tanner's Sports Bar in Kimberly near Green Bay.

 During a Week 11 matchup against the Tampa Bay Buccaneers on November 20, on his first and only carry of his career, Raji scored a rushing touchdown in the 35–26 victory.
 He was only the fourth defensive lineman to score a rushing touchdown since the NFL/AFL merger.
 On December 28, 2011, he was elected to his first Pro Bowl appearance.
 In 16 games of the 2011 season, Raji registered 3 sacks and 2 passes defended on 24 tackles.
-The Packers finished the season with an NFL-best 15–1 record for an NFC North pennant, but lost to the New York Giants 20–37 in the divisional round.
+The Packers finished the season with an NFL-best 15–1 record for an NFC North pennant, but lost to the New York Giants 37–20 in the divisional round.

 Raji played in 14 games in the 2012 season, making 26 tackles and defended two passes.

 The Packers' defensive line became short-handed in 2013 due to injuries.
 Raji was transitioned to defensive end, while Ryan Pickett maintained the role at defensive tackle.
 He started all 16 games at defensive end, making 17 tackles.

 On August 22, 2014, in a preseason game against the Oakland Raiders, Raji suffered a torn right biceps.
 He was subsequently placed on injured reserve, and missed the entire 2014 NFL season.

 On March 30, 2015, Raji signed a one-year, $3.5 million deal with the Packers.
 In the 2015 season, Raji totaled 22 tackles and half a sack.

-Hiatus
+Retirement and possible return

-On March 14, 2016, Raji announced his retirement from professional football after seven seasons, but noted he would return to the league and that he may simply be taking a "hiatus".
+On March 14, 2016, Raji announced his retirement from professional football after seven seasons, but noted he planned on returning to the league and that he was simply taking a "hiatus".
+However, as of 2025, he has remained retired.